 Communication is absolutely critical while you’re up in the air – and good quality aviation headsets make all the difference when you’re communicating with the tower and other aircraft.

-Whether you’re a brand new pilot searching for your first headset before you start flight training or you’re a seasoned airline pilot, you’re sure to find a headset that will meet your needs on this list.
+Whether you’re a brand new pilot searching for your first headset before you start flight training or you’re on your way to becoming an airline pilot, you’re sure to find a pilot headset that will meet your needs on this list.

 What to Look for In an Aviation Headset

-Here are some of the most important factors you should consider when trying to pick out an aviation headset.
+Here are some of the most important factors you should consider when trying to pick out the best pilot headset for you.

 Passive Noise Reduction vs Active Noise Reduction